pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/code-point-exhaustion.md

 The remainder of the packet cannot be parsed if the hash algorithm code point is unsupported.

-UTF-ish encodings are therefore safe in v6 OPS packets.
+UTF-8ish encodings are therefore safe in v6 OPS packets.

 ### v6 PKESK Packets